 This is Lok-Chi Chan（陳樂知）.
 I am an Assistant Professor of Philosophy at National Taiwan University.
-I have a PhD from the University of Sydney (2017), and a BA Honours (First Class) from Monash University (2011).
-I work primarily on philosophy of mind, metaphysics, and philosophy of religion, especially topics surrounding qualia, categorical properties, naturalism, and physicalism.
-My other philosophical interests include (but are not limited to) political philosophy, philosophy of cognitive science, meta-ethics, and epistemology.
+Born and raised in Hong Kong, I received my PhD from the University of Sydney (2017), and my BA Honours (First Class) from Monash University (2011).
+I work primarily on philosophy of mind, metaphysics, and philosophy of religion, especially topics surrounding qualia, intrinsic and categorical properties, powers, naturalism, and physicalism.
+Apart from the discussions concerning the setups of naturalism, I am also interested in the dialogue between naturalism and all sorts of non-naturalisms.

 Chan, L.C.*, Braddon-Mitchell, D. & Latham, A.J.
 (2020), ‘Alien Worlds, Alien Laws, and the Humean Conceivability Argument’, Ratio, vol. 33, no. 1, pp. 1-13.
 (A&HCI)